aff3ct/aff3ct/doc/sphinx/source/user/library/library.rst

 memory areas.
 The sizes and the types of those buffers have to be set in accordance with the corresponding sizes and types of the |AFF3CT| modules declared at line ``7``.
 If there is a size and/or type mismatch, the |AFF3CT|
 library throws an exception.
-The |AFF3CT| modules are classes that uses the C++ meta-programming technique (e.g. ``C++ templates``).
+The |AFF3CT| modules are classes that use the C++ meta-programming technique (e.g. ``C++ templates``).
 By default those templates are instantiated to ``int32_t`` or ``float``.